 To access user options

-- Click the User options drop down menu, on the upper-right side of the user's profile page, and select the option you wish to view or edit.
+- Click the User options menu on the upper-right side of the user's profile page, then select an option.

 Where do I find the tickets options?

-These ticket actions are located in the Ticket options drop-down menu, which is on the upper-right side when viewing a ticket.
+The ticket options are located in the Ticket options menu on the upper-right side of a ticket.